feluelle/pastebin-crawler-lib/README.md

 This feature is only available for LIFETIME PRO users.
 To learn more, visit our scraping page.
 ```
 See its FAQ section http://pastebin.com/faq for more information.

+## ToDo
+-> pastebin-crawler-lib [contains PastebinCrawler, PastebinDocument]
+-> text-analystics-api [returns {name:string, result:ICollection}]
+	if contains password then split by ' '
+	if contains email then
+-> pastebin-data-sniffer (+ Filter)